alpaka-group/llama/documentation/pages/user/mappings.rst

   .. image:: ../../images/start_tree_2.pdf

-The mapping works now in this way that the tree is "flattened" from left to right.
-Keep in mind that the annotation represent repetitions of the node branches.
+The mapping works now in this way that the tree is "flattened" from left to right using a breadth first traversal.
+Annotations represent repetitions of the node branches.
 So for this tree we would copy the datum domain :math:`64` times and :math:`128` times again -- basically this results in an array of struct approach, which is most probably not desired.